kindaro/xgrep/README.md

 This is an open α version.
-You will have to build it yourself — no binary distribution is available yet.
-You will also need some special dependencies, but Cabal knows how to handle that.

 Please share your experience with me at issue #1.

 # `xgrep`